Day 1: Broome to Dimalurru (Tunnel Creek)

 Today we are up early exploring Manning gorge before enjoying a swim in the pools under Manning Falls.
 After stretching your legs on the hike in you will be rewarded with a swim in a large rock pool at the base of Manning Falls.
 After lunch we spend the afternoon exploring Galvins gorge before heading back to camp to relax around the campfire.
 (B,L,D)

 Crossing rivers and weaving through gorges, travel by 4WD along the famous Gibb River Road – a 600-kilometre stretch that winds right through the heart of the Kimberley.
 Pass through this remote and beautiful country as you travel through this historic part of Australia.
-Cross the Pentecost River to reach the famous El Questro Station, where you’ll spend the night camping under the stars.
+Cross the famous Pentecost River and capture that iconic photo before we reach our campsite near Kunnunurra, where you’ll spend the night camping under the stars at our exclusive camp along the mighty Ord River.
 (B,L,D)

-Say goodbye to El Questro and hello Bungle Bungles.
 Today we drive through the rugged landscape of Carr Boyd and the Durack Ranges into Purnululu National Park.
-This UNESCO World Heritage Site dominated by massive sandstone domes that appear hundreds of metres above the surrounding grasslands.
+This park is home-ground of the Bungle Bungles, a UNESCO World Heritage Site dominated by massive sandstone karsts that rear hundreds of metres above the surrounding grasslands.
+Our key attraction inside the park today is an unforgettable walk into Echidna Chasm.
 We arrive at our bush camp in time to sit back and watch the sun set over the Osmond Ranges.
-If you’ve had enough of tent camping by now, you might want to spend tonight sleeping out beneath the stars snuggled up in a swag and enjoy the amazing outback night sky.
+If you’ve had enough of tent camping by now, you might want to spend tonight sleeping out beneath the stars snuggled up in a swag.
 (B,L,D)

-After breakfast prepare for a full day of activities.
-Explore the remarkable rock formations of the Bungle Bungle Massif.
-Hike to the narrow, red gap of Echidna Chasm and the immense and stunning rock amphitheater of Cathedral Gorge.
-You’ll also have the opportunity to experience another perspective of the Bungles in a helicopter flight (at your own expense).
-As the sun goes down, head to your overnight camp.
+We take advantage of visiting one of the most remote world heritage national Parks on the planet, and enjoy another spectacular walk in the Purnurlulu NP, the Cathedral Gorge walk.
+You’ll also have the opportunity to experience another perspective of ‘the Bungles’ in a helicopter flight (at your own expense).
+As the sun goes down, head to your overnight camp near Purnurlulu National Park.
 (B,L,D)

-Day 8: Purnululu National Park to Lake Argyle
+Day 7: Purnululu National Park to El Questro’s Emma Gorge

 Day 9: Lake Argyle to Katherine

-Today we say goodbye to WA as from here we cross the state border into the Northern Territory.
-The day is spent enjoying the last views of the Boab trees you have fallen in love with as we make our way towards our last camp for the night just outside of Nitmiluk National Park home to Katherine Gorge in the Katherine Region.
-(B,L,D)
+After this Stop say goodbye to WA as from here we cross the state border into the Northern Territory.
+The day is spent enjoying the last views of the Boabs you have fallen in love with as we make our way towards Katherine and it’s relaxing hot springs, before our last camp for the night just outside of Nitmiluk National Park in the Katherine Region.

 Day 10: Nitmiluk National Park to Darwin